 High Country

 A true gourmands delight with farm gates, provedores, wineries, and renowned restaurants.
-Explore historic towns, or hiking or cycle the stunning alpine scenery.
+Explore historic towns, hiking or cycle the stunning alpine scenery.

 In winter grab your skis and hit the slopes or enjoy a little aprés skiing at one of the alpine resorts.